Punch Line (video game)

 Punch Line is a visual novel adventure video game developed by 5pb., based on the anime television series of the same name.
-It was published for the PlayStation 4 and PlayStation Vita by 5pb. in Japan in 2016, and is planned to be published by PQube in North America and Europe in 2018.
-A Microsoft Windows version was planned for release on August 31, 2018, for Europe and September 25, 2018, for North America, but was later delayed to 2019.

-The player controls Yuuta Iridatsu, a ghost who seeks to return to his body, and solves puzzles while haunting a house and using poltergeist abilities such as possession.
+It was published for the PlayStation 4 and PlayStation Vita by 5pb. in Japan in 2016, and was published by PQube overseas in 2018.
+A Microsoft Windows version was released in 2019.
+The player controls Yuta Iridatsu, a ghost who seeks to return to his body, and solves puzzles while haunting a house and using poltergeist abilities such as possession.

 The game was written by Kotaro Uchikoshi and scored by Tetsuya Komuro, with character designs by Shōta Iwasaki, all three of whom previously worked on the Punch Line anime, and was directed by Takumi Nakazawa and produced by Kazuhiro Ichikawa.
 Owing to its origins as an anime adaptation, the game is structured akin to an interactive anime, and intersplices scenes from the anime show into its narrative.

 Story

 On December 21, Yuta Iridatsu's spirit is forced out of his body while he is unconscious on the riverbank.
 A ghost cat called Chiranosuke explains to him another spirit forced him out of his body, and is now occupying it.
 In order to get his body back he needs to find a book called the "Nandara Gandara".
-However, Yuta cannot see panties twice in a row.
-If he does, for some reason, an asteroid hits the Earth.
-Yuta begins seeking the Nandara Gandara around Korai House, the building where he is temporarily living alongside four females, while his sister, Akina Iridatsu, is in America.
+If Yuta sees panties twice in a row, an asteroid will hit the Earth.
+Yuta begins seeking the Nandara Gandara around Korai House, the building where he is temporarily living alongside four women, while his sister, Akina Iridatsu, is in America.

 Over the course of the next few days, it is revealed to both Yuta and the fellow residents that Mikatan Narugino is the super heroine Strange Juice and that Meika Daihatsu, who acts as Strange Juice's navigator called "Pumpkin Chair", is a robot who was created by Dr. Tenga for the purposes of bringing together a team called "Justice Punch".
 Yuta also learns about the Qmay Group, a religious cult who claim that the world governments are collaborating to hide the impending collision of an asteroid called VR-1".
 The Korai House residents have an encounter with a masked man (who they dub the "Turtle Man") who wants to capture Muhi, a pet bear cub owned by Ito Hikiotani.
 During the encounter Muhi is saved by a strange consumed hero calling himself Kenji Miyazawa.
 Muhi also displays regenerative abilities.
 Over the following days Yuta unravels the mystery surrounding the deaths of Ito's classmates.
 It is revealed that Turtle Man is the culprit, and that Turtle Man's identity is Chihaya Tomoda, one of Ito's teachers who had wanted revenge on the girls who were bullying Ito at school.
 Although he had also been working the spirit of Qmay Tsubouchi, the leader of the Qmay Group who died a month earlier, and had been possessing his body.